Grand Junction Regional Airport: History

+In 2024, the airport was awarded $40.5 million ($35.4 million of which came from the FAA's AIP) which will go primarily towards the replacement and relocation of Runway 11/29, replacement of two aging passenger loading bridges, the purchase of a new aircraft rescue and fire fighting truck, and other infrastructure rehabilitation.
+The project aims to have the new runway operational by 2030, with the present primary Runway 11/29 being converted into a taxiway.

+As of 2025, the airport's Executive Director, Angela Padalecki, has also indicated the airport is in the process of concept design, building specifications, and cost estimations for a terminal expansion which they hope to begin the initial construction phases on in 2026 or 2027.

+In August 2025, the Federal Aviation Administration’s Airport Improvement Program awarded the Grand Junction Regional Airport $12.5 million for runway replacement and expansion projects, part of more than $150 million in grants the airport has received since 2018, with completion expected in 2029 to support travel, tourism, economic development, and wildfire-suppression efforts on the Western Slope.

 Terminal

 Inside the terminal, the passenger waiting area has a gift shop and TV monitors.
-The terminal has three gates with jet bridges for regional jets; one other gate uses outdoor airstairs.
-Allegiant and American Eagle flights use gate 3 while Delta uses gate 4.
-United uses gate 6.
+The terminal has three gates with jet bridges for regional jets; one other gate uses outdoor mobile boarding stairs.
+Gate 4 is primarily used for flights being serviced by smaller regional jets (such as the CRJ700), while gate 1 is primarily used for larger regional jets (such as the A220 or E175) and gate 6 is primarily used for mainline narrow-body jets (such as the Boeing 737 or A320).

+Tailwind Concessions provides food and beverages and operates a small gift shop inside the terminal.

 Facilities

 The airport covers 2,357 acre at an elevation of 4,861 ft.
 It has two asphalt runways: 11/29 is 10,503 × 150 ft and 4/22 is 5,501 × 75 ft.

 In 2021 the airport saw 56,343 aircraft operations, averaging 154 per day: 70% general aviation, 14% air taxi, 12% airline, and 4% military.
 On December 29, 2022, 171 aircraft were based at this airport: 130 single-engine, 35 multi-engine, 4 jet, and 2 helicopter.